Finding a Top Financial Advisor Firm in Kansas City, Missouri

 Frontier Wealth Management, LLC Background

-Frontier Wealth Management, LLC has been in business for 11 years.
+Frontier Wealth Management, LLC, has been in business more than a decade.
 The firm is currently run by CEO Nick Blasi and CFO Brandon Sifers.
 On average, advisors at this firm have more than 20 years of experience in the financial industry.

 For individuals and businesses alike, Frontier Wealth Management offers financial planning for retirement funding, estates, trusts and pension and profit-sharing plans.